How to Raise Prices Without Losing Clients

 You wouldn’t mind if they left

-This isn’t about being mean.
-It’s about being strategic.
-C-tier clients leaving is a feature, not a bug.
+This isn’t about being harsh; it’s about being strategic.
+When C‑tier clients leave, that’s a feature of your pricing, not a bug.

 Day 4: Draft value-first communication